An interesting conversation about a hot topic

 I hear you.
 Handling a larger dog is a little more problematic and I wish I had some sort of magic spell that would make every dog stop pulling.
 However, what I have learned from several dog trainers, dog behaviourist and my experience is that by being patient, clear and persistent you can stop most dogs from pulling on their leash.
 You may be surprised to hear Skai was a puller when he was little and it took me at least six months to teach him how to heel.

 I see things from the medical point of view and the reason why so many large breeds suffer from hypothyroidism is that their thyroid gland gets traumatized from all the pulling and constriction around the neck.

 Also, the force of the pull is much easier to control on the harness.
 Here is an analogy.
 If you tie a boat in the front and the engine gets going, the boat will turn towards you and it will be easier to hold it.
 If you tie it further back, it will be harder to control.
 The same applies to a pulling dog.
-A front-clip harness is much easier on your dog and also your arm and shoulder.
+A front and back clip harness evenly distributes the weight and is much easier on your dog and also your arm and shoulder.